 October is Breast Cancer Awareness Month

 October is Breast Cancer Awareness month – and according to the American Cancer Society, over 40,000 women are expected to die from breast cancer this year.
 As with any type of cancer, it is important to catch breast cancer as early as possible.
-At the Bronson Battle Creek Cancer Care Center, from technology to specially trained staff, we have the resources to help catch cancer early and a wide variety of treatment options available.
+At the Bronson Cancer Center - Battle Creek, from technology to specially trained staff, we have the resources to help catch cancer early and a wide variety of treatment options available.

 Breast cancer forms when changes in DNA cause normal breast cells to become cancerous.
 There are many different factors that can affect your risk of developing breast cancer.
 By being familiar with these factors, you can help prevent and detect early signs of breast cancer.
 Although this type of cancer is much more common in women, it is important for men to be aware of these risk factors as well.

 - Family history – Did your mom, grandmother or sister have breast cancer?
 Since breast cancer forms when DNA changes, family genes can affect your risk level.

 - Diet – Maintaining a healthy diet is important.
 High-fat diets can lead to being overweight which can increase your risk.